ada-af/DBooru/README.md

 1. Sharing images for LAN-clients (Turnable option)
 1. Tag predictions
 1. Change page with ← or → arrows
+1. Scroll through images with ← or → arrows

 ## Installation